JPSC-PDRC-KEIO/jpscdocs_en/married/self_development.rst

 8. University or college (department of telecommunications or a broadcasting college)
 9. Graduate school
 10.	correspondence courses in miscellaneous category
-11.	community center or ulture center
+11.	community center or culture center
 12. Other (Specify: _____________ )

 .. note::